BestTimesToVisit.com Logo

 Lagos Lagoon Cruise & Lekki Conservation Centre

-Experience Lagos from a unique perspective with a boat tour of the lagoon, witnessing vibrant waterfront life and the city skyline.
-Afterwards, escape the urban buzz at the Lekki Conservation Centre, a haven of nature with lush rainforest trails and a canopy walkway offering stunning views.
-Best enjoyed during the dry season for optimal weather.
+Experience Lagos from a unique perspective with a boat tour of the lagoon, witnessing vibrant waterfront life and spotting diverse birdlife.
+Afterward, escape the city bustle at the Lekki Conservation Centre, a haven of nature with canopy walkways offering stunning views.
+Best enjoyed in the dry season for optimal visibility and comfortable weather.

 Island hopping & Beach Relaxation

-Nike Art Gallery: A vibrant explosion of Nigerian art
+Nike Art Gallery: A vibrant celebration of Nigerian art

-Immerse yourself in the vibrant world of Nigerian art at the Nike Art Gallery, showcasing a vast collection of contemporary and traditional pieces.
-Engage with the gallery's owner, Nike Okundaye, a renowned artist, for a deeper understanding of the art and its cultural significance.
-Allow ample time to explore the diverse collection.
+Immerse yourself in the colorful world of Nigerian art at the Nike Art Gallery, showcasing a vast collection of traditional and contemporary pieces.
+Engage with the gallery's owner, Nike Okundaye, a renowned artist herself, for a deeper understanding of the artwork and its cultural significance.
+Allow ample time to explore the extensive collection.

 See all 8 things to do →